-- Debt Service: The debt service for LP&L is anticipated to increase substantially with the issuance of the Bonds.
-Increases over the next couple of years will be driven by the distribution upgrades necessary for the reliability of the LP&L system in ERCOT and the move of the Unaffected Load.
+- Debt Service: Increases in debt service over the next couple of years will be driven by the distribution upgrades necessary for the reliability of the LP&L system in ERCOT and the move of the Unaffected Load.
 The new TCOS revenue stream covers the increased cost of debt for the transmission projects and eliminates the impact of those costs on LP&L customers.
 Additionally debt service will increase with the financing of the lump sum payment to SPS to early terminate the PR Agreement, totaling \$77.5 million in 2023.
-The increase in debt service related to the lump sum payment is more than offset by the elimination of capacity payments in SPP. - Franchise Fee Equivalent ("FFE") and Payment in Lieu of Taxes ("PILOT"): Currently, the FFE and PILOT payments are computed as a percent of metered revenues (five percent and one percent, respectively).
+The increase in debt service related to the lump sum payment is more than offset by the elimination of capacity payments in SPP, which would have been treated as operations and maintenance expenses and paid before debt service on the Bonds Similarly Secured. - Franchise Fee Equivalent ("FFE") and Payment in Lieu of Taxes ("PILOT"): Currently, the FFE and PILOT payments are computed as a percent of metered revenues (five percent and one percent, respectively).
 In order to minimize the financial impact to the City's General Fund of opting-in to the competitive retail market in ERCOT, the FFE and PILOT payment calculations are proposed to be changed to a "cents-per-kilowatt hour" (¢/kWh) fee at the time LP&L integrates the Unaffected Load to ERCOT.
-This calculation will continue to provide revenues, approximately at the current level, to compensate the City for LP&L placing its facilities (distribution lines, transmission lines, and meters) in the public right-of-way. - Transfer to Capital: The capital program related to the transmission assets and distribution upgrades is largely debt financed.
+This calculation will continue to provide revenues, approximately at the current level, to compensate the City for LP&L placing its facilities (distribution lines, transmission lines, and meters) in the public right-of-way.
+Under the terms of the LP&L Governance Ordinance, the Electric Utility Board shall first fully meet all bond reserve or fund obligations defined in any bond covenant for the City's electric utility prior to paying any FFE, making any PILOT payments, and prior to disbursing any funds from the "General Reserve" of the City's electric utility (see " Franchise Fee Equivalent, Payment in Lieu of Property Taxes and the General Reserve" below). - Transfer to Capital: The capital program related to the transmission assets and distribution upgrades is largely debt financed.
 The financial model anticipates the percent of cash funded capital at approximately 38.8% from FY 2021-22 through FY 2026-27.